skypjack/entt/docs/md/implementation.md

 The below is a breakdown of how [EnTT](https://github.com/skypjack/entt) works under the hood.

+Terminology is used to describe the concepts rather than the actual corresponding C++ names.

 # Part 1 - Essentials: Pools and Views

 ## Pools